Would you rather have a beautiful website or a website your customers love?

 ClickFunnels uses its software to convert you for a free trial.

-And even if you have any skepticism you can play around with the funnel pages and buttons to see the responsiveness of nowadays funnels.
+Even if you’re skeptical, you can play around with the funnel pages and buttons to see the responsiveness of their tool.

 You can see that they use more text than the average website/funnel builder.